 Do you want to continue editing in Word?

 This method of naming component documents is good for a use case such as the following:

 - After being imported, the Word file continues to be updated.

 - The number of components documents spawned upon import continues to vary.

 - The value being used to generate the title is stable.

 A suitable example of this could be a controlled vocabulary such as a glossary or ontology.
 With collections like these, each term is typically stored as a document.

-In this circumstance, an author may choose to continue adding and updating terms in Word.
+In this circumstance, an author might choose to continue adding and updating terms in Word.
 At the same time, reviewers may be using PageSeeder to comment on existing terms.
 Leveraging the title of the document makes it possible to preserve both the edits and the comments.
-The title will ensure that the correct document is overwritten, therefore any changes are tracked.
-It will also ensure that the where the comments are attached will continue to be the same semantic term, rather than a new term in the position of the previous terms.
+The title ensures that the correct document is overwritten, therefore any changes are tracked.
+It also ensures that the where the comments are attached it continues to be the same semantic term, rather than a new term in the position of the previous terms.

-When uploading a new version of the Word file, it will be important that is ready to upload,
+When uploading a new version of the Word file, it’is important that it is ready to upload,

-where the content may be maintained external to PageSeedershould be used to generate files that are planned to be overwritten, or altered from a future import of a word document, for example, a list of definitions.
-This way ensures that the split files will overwrite the same files, as long as its title has not changed.
+should be used to generate files that are planned to be overwritten, or altered from a future import of a word document, for example, a list of definitions.
+This way ensures that the split files overwrite the same files, as long as its title has not changed.